Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition: Abstract

 With a similar approach, we also give a new bijection between planar linear normal $\lambda$-terms and planar maps, which is direct and also has a nice restriction to 2-connected $\lambda$-terms.
 As a direct bijection, it may be a better tool to explore the relation between planar maps and related $\lambda$-terms.

-\begin{thm} There is a direct bijection between planar linear normal $\lambda$-terms with $n$ variables and planar maps with $n-1$.
-Furthermore, it sends the $\lambda$-terms that are also 2-connected to loopless planar maps. \end{thm}
+\begin{thm} There is a direct bijection between planar linear normal $\lambda$-terms with $n$ variables and planar maps with $n-1$ edges.
+Furthermore, it sends those $\lambda$-terms that are also 2-connected to loopless planar maps. \end{thm}

 For this bijection, we define a family of node-labeled trees called \emph{v-trees}, which can be seen as description trees (see \cite{desc-tree}) of planar maps under a seemingly new recursive decomposition called \emph{one-corner decomposition}.
 We then give direct bijections from v-trees to both planar maps and planar linear normal $\lambda$-terms, thus linking the two families.
 Our bijection is different from that in \cite{planar-lambda}, even after taking the map dual, which sends loopless planar maps to bridgeless planar maps.